-Curbing the Power of Airbnb in New York City
+What Airbnb Did to New York City

 Wachsmuth counts whole-home listings as anything that would be listed as an “entire place” on Airbnb.
 They can run the gamut from actual houses to whole apartment units.
 But it is difficult to discern just how many of these listings would be placed on the long-term rental market in an Airbnb-free world.
 For example, some hosts in New York travel many days out of the year, and would otherwise leave their homes empty.
 Others rent out space that would never be placed onto the long-term market anyway—like a pied-a-terre (or, say, this decommissioned taxicab).

 However, though there is no legal definition of a “full-time rental,” Wachsmuth and his team distinguish these spaces through two measures for entire-home listings: How many days out of a year it is both rented, and available to rent.
-Wachsmuth counted a home as full-time if it was both rented for 120 days or more, and available to for 240 days or more.
+Wachsmuth counted a home as full-time if it was both rented for 120 days or more, and available to rent for 240 days or more.
 Using these parameters, his team found that 5,600 entire-home listings were available to rent full-time over the last year.
 (Other researchers have used higher thresholds for full-time rentals, such as 216 days in New York, and 176 days in Cambridge, Massachusetts.)

 Wachsmuth reasons that these 5,600 very frequently rented homes have almost certainly been removed from the rental market, as they are either occupied or available to rent for at least eight months out of the year.
 The majority of the listings that fall into this category are clustered around Midtown and Downtown Manhattan, but they are growing rapidly in Brooklyn, too.